 In this step, you are going to create a Blueprint function that allows you to press a key on your keyboard and trigger a flight between two locations on the globe.

-1Open the Level Blueprint by going to Blueprints -> Open Level Blueprint at the top of the main Unreal Engine Editor window and choosing Open Level Blueprint.
+1Open the Level Blueprint by clicking the Blueprint button on the toolbar at the top of the main Unreal Engine Editor window and choosing Open Level Blueprint.

-2From the World Outliner, select the DynamicPawn actor.
+2From the Outliner, select the DynamicPawn actor.
 Drag-and-drop the DynamicPawn into the Event Graph in the Level Blueprint.
 It may help to make the Level Blueprint window smaller so that you can

 3Drag a connection from the DynamicPawn node.
-In the menu that appears, search for "fly" and select the Fly to Location Longitude Latitude Height function.
-If you are using Unreal Engine 4, the function will be named Inaccurate Fly to Location Longitude Latitude Height.
+In the menu that appears, search for "fly" and select the Fly to Location Longitude Latitude Height (FlyTo) function.
+Unreal adds an intermediate node to get the CesiumFlyTo component from the DynamicPawn.

 4If you are interested in how the function works, you can hover the mouse over the function node to read the documentation.
 One of the parameters of the function is Can Interrupt By Moving, which is the last pin on the function node.
 If you would like to be able to move the pawn mid-flight with the standard WASD movement keys, you can tick the checkbox next to this parameter.

-5Right-click on an empty space in the Event Graph and add a Make Vector node.
+5Drag a connection from the Longitude Latitude Height Destination pin on the new node and select Make Vector.
 Enter the values for the longitude, latitude, and height of the destination into the X, Y, and Z variables respectively.
 In this tutorial, we will fly to Melbourne, Australia, with longitude = 144.9631, latitude = -37.8136, and height = 2000.
 Be careful: Longitude is first (X)!

 7Compile the newly added nodes with the Compile button at the top left corner of the editor.